caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 (To keep things compact, I have followed the convention of placing $-$ in the diagonal elements, which is short for "whatever it takes to make the rows of $\mathbf{Q}$ sum to 0".)

 This model (Equation \@ref(eq:sim-gtr)) is called the General Time Reversible (GTR) model of DNA sequence evolution.
 It is General because it has parameters that allow many things to vary independently.
 The $\pi_A ... \pi_T$ parameters allow the equilibrium frequencies to differ for each nucleotide.
 The $a ... f$ parameters adjust $\mu$ so that rates can differ.
 For example, the instantaneous rate of change from A to C can be different from that of A to G by setting $a$ and $b$ to different values.
 It is Time Reversible because we don't have different rate parameters for every single off-diagonal element, but instead mirror them.
 This means, for example, that the rates of change from A to C and from C to A are both the same, $\mu a$.
 There are a few motivations for this.
 It keeps the total number of parameters down.
 It also reflects what is observed biologically.
-And it means that we don't need to know the direction of time along an edge to calculate $\mathbf{P}(t)$.
+And it means that we don't need to know the direction of time along an branch to calculate $\mathbf{P}(t)$.
 This last point is very important since we often don't know where the root of a tree is when we want to calculate these probabilities.
 It also turns out to be convenient and efficient for phylogenetic inference software tools to reroot phylogenies without changing these probabilities as they make calculations on phylogenies.

 If we let all the parameters in the GTR model (Equation \@ref(eq:sim-gtr)) be free, it is quite complex.
 We would have to estimate them all from data.
 The alternative is to clamp some of them.
 In fact, by comparison of Equations \@ref(eq:jc69-expanded)) and \@ref(eq:sim-gtr), we can see that JC69 is a clamped version of GTR where $\pi_A=\pi_C=\pi_G=\pi_T=0.25$ and $a=b=c=d=e=f=1$.
 Only $\mu$ is left free in JC69.